Lux3n-git/luxclient/misc/jargon2.md

     DRO/IRO/SRO:
         Refers to diamond/iron/stone reinforced obsidian respectively.
 Used in secure structures usually for storage or defense.
     Dropchest:
         A chest hidden in the stone layer far from civilization, to protect wealth from being raided.
-Can also be shared with another player to facilitate trading.
     ExilePearl/EP:
         A lored enderpearl preventing its contained player from PvP, logging into alt accounts, entering bastion fields, and coming closer than 1000m to the pearl.